ITE College Central murder: Stabbing of Low and Seet's suicide attempt

-On 19 July 2018, 66-year-old Seet Cher Hng rented a car and he headed to the carpark of ITE College Central, where Low was working as the examinations director.
-He arrived at about 4.40pm and thus stayed inside his vehicle, waiting for Low to appear as he intended to attack her once she entered her car.
-Seet waited for three hours before he finally saw Low approaching her car.
+On 19 July 2018, 66-year-old Seet Cher Hng rented a car and headed to the carpark of ITE College Central, where Low was working as the examinations director.
+He arrived at about 4:40 PM and stayed inside his vehicle, waiting for Low to appear, as he intended to attack her once she entered her car.
+Seet waited for three hours before he saw Low approaching her car.
 As Low got into her car, Seet got in on the passenger side and confronted his wife.

 Upon the sight of her former husband, Low screamed loudly, and Seet held one of her arms.
 Low managed to exit the car, but immediately lost her footing and fell.
-Seeing that Low had collapsed, Seet charged towards Low and brandished his three knives, and proceeded to stab Low eight times.
+Seeing that Low had collapsed, Seet charged towards Low and brandished his three knives, stabbing Low eight times.
 Seet then stabbed himself 13 times and collapsed.
-Several passers-by arrived due to them getting wind of the commotion, and called the police and ambulance.
+Several passers-by arrived because they heard the commotion, and called the police and ambulance.
 While Seet was rushed to hospital, 56-year-old Low Hwee Geok was pronounced dead at the scene by paramedics of the Singapore Civil Defence Force (SCDF).
-An autopsy report revealed that Low died as a result of three fatal wounds to the left sides of her chest, mid-back and lower back respectively, and each of these wounds alone was sufficient to cause death.
+An autopsy report revealed that Low died as a result of three fatal wounds to the left sides of her chest, mid-back and lower back, and each of these wounds alone was sufficient to cause death.

-Meanwhile, Seet, who sustained grievous abdominal injuries, was rushed to the hospital, where he was treated with surgery and he survived.
-He was later placed at the intensive care unit (ICU) until his discharge from hospitalization on 25 July 2018.
-By then, he was placed under arrest for killing Low.
+Seet, who sustained grievous abdominal injuries, was rushed to the hospital, where he received surgery, which saved his life.
+He was later placed in the intensive care unit (ICU) until his discharge from hospitalization on 25 July 2018.
+By then, he had been placed under arrest for killing Low.